danjac/radiofeed-app/README.md

 > dokku run python manage.py [command] [...options]

 Use the Django shell or relevant commands to set up an admin user, and set the default Site to point to your domain.
 You can then run *loaddata* and *sync_podcast_feeds* commands to add the categories and podcasts and sync the RSS feeds.

+## Deployment

+This application uses Ansible for deployment (tested on version 2.10.3).
+Create a file *vars.yml* with the environment variables above.
+You should use ansible-vault to encrypt this file.

+To deploy just run:

+> ansible-playbook deploy.yml

 ## LICENSE